orbisgis/h2gis/docs/dev/SHPRead.md

 -- | MULTIPOLYGON(((317341.5 6727021,          | S       |
 -- |   317309.9 6727036.8, 317193.3 6727066.5, |         |
 -- |   317341.5 6727021)))                     |         |

+-- Note:  Encoding UTF-8 is not the good encoding for this file.
+-- Some characters are not written correctly like the name Sévérac -- which became S. Encoding UTF-8 doesn't know the character é
+-- so doesn't translate in this encoding.
 {% endhighlight %}

 ##### See also